huchka/ReplaceString/README.md

-testpython
+Replace Strings in the files
 ==========

-replace strings on multiple files
+replace strings on multiple files on same directory